 In 2017, I led a complete overhaul of the existing Human Project website.
 We threw out all content and developed a streamlined mobile-friendly platform with messaging to inspire researchers, journalists, funders, and the broad public.
-The website was also upgraded to incorporate our beautiful new logo and visual identity, developed in partnership with Ogilvy.
+The website was framed around our new brand narrative and upgraded to incorporate our beautiful new logo and visual identity, developed in partnership with Ogilvy.

 The goal: building trust and enthusiasm about a pioneering research initiative with the potential to solve some of the toughest health and policy challenges we face today.

-In addition to the main Human Project website, we are nearing completion of multimedia microsite that will engage and educate prospective participants as they consider whether to join the study.
+In addition to the main Human Project website, we are planning a multimedia microsite that will engage and educate prospective participants as they consider whether to join the study.

 One of the biggest challenges for The Human Project is persuading 10,000 New Yorkers to share a wide range of their personal data, from medical and financial records to geolocation and metadata generated from moment-to-moment as they go about their daily lives.
 To achieve that, we need to paint a picture of the better, brighter New York City that might be made possible through the simple act of sharing that data — most of which is already being collected, bought, and sold without compensation or awareness.